-I am a PhD student based within the Division of Health Sciences at Warwick Medical School.
+Research Associate and PhD Student Division of Health Sciences at Warwick Medical School.

-I have previously worked in a clinical trials role on a head and neck cancer project titled 'PETNECK'.
+I have previously at Warwick Clinical Trials Unit on head and neck cancer project titled 'PETNECK'.
 This project was a multicentre randomised phase III trial comparing PET-CT guided watch and wait policy versus planned neck dissection for the management of locally advanced (N2/N3) nodal metastases in patients with head and neck squamous cancer.
-The results of this trial will be published in 2015.

 Cooper, J. A., et al. (2016).
 "FIT for the future: a case for risk-based colorectal cancer screening using the faecal immunochemical test."
 Colorectal Dis 18(7): 650-653.

 Cooper, J. A., et al. (2018).
 "Risk-adjusted colorectal cancer screening using the FIT and routine screening data: development of a risk prediction model."
 Br J Cancer 118(2): 285-293.

 Cooper, J. A., et al. (2017).
 Risk-adjusted colorectal cancer screening using the FIT: development of a risk prediction model [abstract].
 In: Methods for Evaluating Medical Tests and Biomarkers: Birmingham, UK.
 19–20 July 2016.
 Diagnostic and Prognostic Research 2016, 1(Suppl 1):P1.

 Seedat F., et al. (2014).
 “International comparisons of screening policy-making: A systematic review.”
 National Screening Committee.